 Dropping degree requirements and training people for career progression on the job is a great start, but it’s just the tip of the iceberg.”

 Many job postings intimidate potential applicants, not to mention force marginalized people to attend for profit schools (VERY expensive vs. state schools), while accumulating massive debt because they are easier and faster to get into than a private or state school where you need transcripts, essays, recommendations, etc.

 - “The arbitrary rules regarding college requirements for most of the entry-level positions created by outdated systems that no longer reflect our society hasn’t made sense for quite some time.
 In addition to these requirements, we often ask for candidates to have 2-3 years in experience that many wouldn’t have.
 It’s truly hard to address the gap in opportunity if some of the world’s most prominent employers aren’t rethinking their stance.”

 - “Can’t wait for them to drop the ‘mandatory required’ 3-5 years of prior experience at appear in most entry level positions.
 A real barrier to entry is not the degree, it’s the ‘requirements’ that are out of step with the duties of the position and are used as a way to acquire skilled labor without training or workforce development investment.”

 - “To me we wouldn’t be having this conversation if the cost of higher education was controlled, because I think we can all agree that more education is better than less.
 I don’t think the answer is necessarily don’t require degrees, but rather create opportunities for people to get them more affordably and maybe even faster.
 It can be done if we all believe in it.
 Free community college.
 Low interest rates on federal loans.
 Innovative fast track programs.
 And probably many other things that I cannot think of right now.”

-“I see this as a double edged sword.
+- “I see this as a double edged sword.
 For many places it is simply gatekeeping as a barrier to entry since I have always assumed that the reason for requiring a bachelor’s degree of a candidate was some sort of proof that you can accomplish a task.
 On the flip side of the coin I have a master’s degree in Organizational Leadership.
 There are many jobs that are asking people to have a master’s degree and then only wanting to pay $15 an hour.”

 - “In some ways, the college degree has historically functioned as a screening device in the workplace rather than a realistic determinant of a job candidate’s ability.
 Dropping the requirement for a college degree for certain jobs makes sense, and could broaden opportunities considerably for job entrants.
 However, our primary educators must get the job done.
 They need to prepare their young students with the foundational skills needed to adapt to the demands of career.”

 - “What do you look for in an individual?
 Can you coach ‘passion’?
 Can you learn ‘work ethic’ from having a 4 year degree?
 What is the future benchmark for a highly successful hire?”

-“Some of the smartest, most capable people I’ve known in my career didn’t have a degree.
+- “Some of the smartest, most capable people I’ve known in my career didn’t have a degree.
 Clearly it matters in many instances, but certainly not at all.
 Attitude can’t be taught but in many cases aptitude can be.”

 - “This would place the responsibility of preparing students, for the workforce, back on high schools.
 I’m all for that but it is going to require a reegineering of our public school systems.
 I teach at the undergraduate level and I feel many times that I am doing what should have been done in high school.
 Also, will these same CEOs make a commitment to entry level talent development programs to ensure employee retention and growth?
 It is time to look at higher education and job placement in a total systems approach, not as silos.”

 - “Although the sentiment is dead-on, I would urge organizations to consider whether or not the job(s) in question is/are the starting point for a career progression that indeed does necessitate such a requirement (e.g. Bachelor’s, Master’s, etc.).
 If an organization hires an employee lacking in the future requirements at the time of hire, what strategies are in place to ensure that the employee(s) are qualified for the higher roles when the time comes.
 Corporate educational assistance budgets appear to have taken a hit — if not nonexistent — but can play an important role in succession planning.
 Education isn’t always the panacea it’s made out to be, but lack of education can also be of equal importance.”

 With companies having their own operating systems, that are for the most part different from the degree, the path forward is that they should teach what they are doing with far greater success than the other.